SeedscapeEcology/Onboarding/Resources.md

 # Resources
 > This is a living document curated by the group.
-For more
+For more.
+See additional resources for research and professional development on the [Seedscape Ecology website](http://seedscape.github.io/BeckmanLab/Resources.html).